nickjj/ansible-playbooks/README.md

 ## Usage instructions

-Each folder inside of this repo will contain an inventory along with a playbook to perform some type of server orchastration.
+Each folder inside of this repo will contain an inventory along with a playbook to perform some type of server orchestration.
 Each folder also has its own readme for specific documentation.

-Each folder in this repo will be laid out in the same way and here are the rules and expectations:
+Each folder in this repo will be laid out in the same way.
+Here are the rules and expectations:

 - The playbook's name is the folder name for organizational purposes.
   - `site.yml` will exist inside of the playbook folder and this is the playbook itself.